mimminou/PDBASER/README.md

 **Required arguments:**

-`-i INPUT_DIR, --input INPUT_DIR` : Input directory for pdbs, if a file is specified instead, it will only treat t hat file.
+`-i INPUT_DIR, --input INPUT_DIR` : Input directory for pdbs, if a file is specified instead, it will only treat that file and exit.

-`-o OUTPUT_DIR, --output OUTPUT_DIR` : Output directory for processed files ( only pass a path to a directory , PDBaser will take care of the rest )
+`-o OUTPUT_DIR, --output OUTPUT_DIR` : Output directory for processed files ( Must be an existing directory )

 **Example** :